quixio/quix-docs/docs/platform/ingest-data.md

 A *destination* enables you to get data out of Quix.
 For example, to store processed data in a relational database for archiving, or to write data to a Streamlit dashboard.
 A destination represents an output with respect to Quix.

 Even if the exact connector you require does not currently exist, it is sometimes possible to adapt one of the existing connectors to suit your needs.
 For example, the Segment webhook connector could be adapted to suit many different webhook-based services.
 See the [webhooks section](#inbound-webhooks) for more information.

+## Read data from a CSV file

+A common source of data is a CSV file.
+As well as prebuilt code samples that can be modified to suit your own purposes, it is possible to write you own code to load data in from CSV files.
+Read the [CSV file how-to](../platform/how-to/ingest-csv.md) for further detail on ingesting data from CSV files.

 ## Polling